ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 ## Received unknown command: 'hello'
 ```

-Here the second case uses `other` as a capture pattern.
 If the first case (`"quit"`) doesn't match, the second case will match anything.
 The subject `"hello"` is not `"quit"`, so it falls to `case other:`.
 This pattern matches unconditionally and binds the name `other` to the value of `command` (which is `"hello"`).